 Food at Pioneer Saloon

-If you work up an appetite while visiting Goodsprings the Pioneer sells “you grill them steaks.”
+If you work up an appetite while visiting Goodsprings the Pioneer sells “you grill your own steaks.”
 All the fixings are available including side dishes utensils and sauces.
 You do the cooking on the BBQ grills in the patio area.

 Next door the Saloon is the Goodsprings General Store which sells an assortment of souvenirs and t-shirts with the top seller being a T-shirt “Where The Hell Is Goodsprings.”

 The Pioneer Saloon hosts biker rallies and bands on special occasions and fundraising events.
-Every Friday there is a Karaoke from 5:00 pm and going till Midnight.
+Every Friday there is a Karaoke from 5:00 pm and going until Midnight.

 Where is Goodsprings Pioneer Saloon